Here are 10 reasons to visit the Netherlands:

 Although cold-looking, the Dutch are warm, respectful, caring and helpful.
 Do not surprise if someone you don’t know stops on the road and says you “Hello” or “Good Morning”.
 It is a sincerity for them.
 This kind of sincerity applies to the cities where the locals live.
 It is not possible to say the same thing to Rotterdam, which has a lot of immigration especially from Asia and the Middle East.

-You will come across Amsterdam very frequently and these buildings seem to have popped out of the Middle Ages.
+You will come across the capital of Holland, Amsterdam, very frequently, and these buildings seem to have popped out of the Middle Ages.

 Their primary mission is the hiding and firing of the spheres used in the defense of this country, which is present in many naval battles in history.